 Essential items to keep in an organized pantry

-Paper products: like paper towels.
 Make a place on the shelf for paper towels to remove these items from the floor and, at a glance, to quickly determine if you need these items.
-Check out this handy paper towel holder for a pantry shelf.
+Check out these handy paper towel holders for a pantry shelf.

 Now, where should you place these items?

 The image below shows which shelf would be best used for which item.
-Role of thumb is heavy items and frequently used items should be closer to the floor.
+The role of thumb is heavy items and frequently used items should be closer to the floor.
 Lighter items and infrequently used items can be stored on the top shelf.

 To help maintain the organized pantry, don’t forget to label the areas!
 Label each shelf section to describe the type of items that below there.
 This will make it easier for you to remember where each category is placed.